awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

 1. Load sample data from Amazon S3 by using the COPY command\.
 **Note**
-We recommend using the COPY command to load large datasets into Amazon Redshift from Amazon S3 or DynamoDB\.
+We recommend using the COPY command to load large datasets into Amazon Redshift from Amazon S3 or Amazon DynamoDB\.
 For more information about COPY syntax, see [COPY](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) in the *Amazon Redshift Database Developer Guide*\.

    1. Download the file [tickitdb\.zip](samples/tickitdb.zip), which contains individual sample data files\.